Glenn Shorrock: Later solo career

 In 2002, Shorrock reunited with other Little River Band founders Beeb Birtles and Graeham Goble to form Birtles Shorrock Goble.
 On 17 October 2004, the 1970s members of Little River Band: Birtles, David Briggs, Goble, George McArdle, Derek Pellicci and Shorrock, were inducted into the ARIA Hall of Fame.
 The later members, including fellow Australian John Farnham and US-based musicians, were not included in this induction.
 Due to a 2002 legal ruling on their right to use the band's name, they performed "Help Is on the Way" as the "classic lineup" of Little River Band.
 Birtles Shorrock Goble recorded a successful DVD and CD, Full Circle (2005), and toured until 2007.
 In August–September, the trio played a medley of Little River Band hits at the Countdown Spectacular two concert series.

 In 2005, Shorrock also undertook his career-spanning "The Reminiscing Tour – Glenn Shorrock & Friends" with invited guest singers including Doug Parkinson and Wendy Matthews.
 In May–June 2006, he partnered actress Judy Nunn on the first season of a reality TV singing competition, It Takes Two.
 They were voted off after week three.
 His first solo CD for seven years, Meanwhile, which contains acoustic versions of his career hits was released in 2007 on the Liberation Blue label.
 He performed a Beatles tribute show, Let It Be, with Parkinson, Sharon O'Neill and Mark Williams.

 In 2008, Shorrock toured with the musical Shout!
 The Legend of the Wild One based on the life of Australian rocker Johnny O'Keefe.
 In July 2010, Shorrock performed a retrospective of his 45 years in the music industry.
 Currently Shorrock continues to tour Australia performing for public and private events in Australia and promotes new local music artists.
 In early 2013 he and his band were headlining performers in Macau, New York and London for the media launch of the Titanic II project.
 This was at the personal invitation of Australian entrepreneur Clive Palmer.

-In October 2014, Shorrock was inducted into the South Australian Music Hall of Fame alongside Bon Scott's former band Fraternity, Chris Finnen and David "Daisy" Day.

-Shorrock released his autobiography, Now, Where Was I?, in June 2018.

-Shorrock was appointed an honorary member of the Order of Australia (AM) on 26 January 2020, awarded for significant service to the performing arts as a singer, songwriter and entertainer.

-In 2021, Shorrock appeared in the Australian film A Stitch in Time.
+In October 2014, Shorrock was inducted into the South Australian Music Hall of Fame alongside Bon Scott's former band Fraternity as well as Chris Finnen and David Day.
+He released his autobiography, Now, Where Was I?, in June 2018.
+Shorrock was appointed a member of the Order of Australia (AM) on 26 January 2020, with a citation for significant service to the performing arts as a singer, songwriter and entertainer.
+In 2022 he took the role of Duncan in the Australian drama film, A Stitch in Time.